KC neighborhood hoping to honor life of mom of 4 found dead in Sheffield Park

 Her family filed a missing persons report, but shortly after, the body of the mother of four was found in Sheffield Park.

-“It's like being kicked in the chest by a mule,” Christman said.
+“It's like being kicked in the chest by a mule,” Chrisman said.

 Now four kids will grow up without a mother.